meta-hub/meta_target/README.md

 ## Installation:
 Add the `meta-target` resource to your `resources` folder, and add `start meta-target` to your server.cfg.
+Alternatively, calling the export by the same name works.
 Ensure [PolyZone](https://github.com/mkafrin/PolyZone) is installed.

 ## Referencing: